cvxgrp/cvxpygen/README.md

 ### 3. Executable

-If you wish to compile the example executable, please run the following commands in your terminal.
+If you wish to compile the example executable on a Unix platform, please run the following commands in your terminal.

 ```bash
 cd CPG_code/c/build